Dario's Brasserie / Avoli Osteria

 Jared Clarke has worked in the restaurant industry for 19 years.
 He started his career in Lincoln Nebraska working for various restaurants including Sous Chef at The Rococo Theatre and Executive Chef at Misty’s Steak House and Brewery in Downtown Lincoln.
 While working in Lincoln he went to Culinary School at Southeast Community College and graduated as a Certified Chef with the American Culinary Federation.
 Jared continued his education at the University of Nebraska with a bachelor’s in Culinology (Food Science).
 After school he traveled to Chicago and became a chef with Lettuce Entertain You, in their upscale Wildfire division.
 Honing his skills with American, French and Asian Techniques.
 After 3 years he left to join upcoming National Restaurant Association Concept of the Year, Cooper’s Hawk Winery and Restaurant where he became R & D Chef, developing wine dinners, menu concepts and working with the Celiac Foundation to help develop more effective dining options for Allergen sensitive diners.

 After almost 6 years in Chicago Jared and his family moved back to their roots (Nebraska).
 Jared worked for Blue Sushi as an Executive Chef and Blue Agave Mexican Restaurant before developing Railcar Modern American Kitchen.
 Railcar Modern American Kitchen has now been open for almost 5 years.
 Jared continued adding to the Omaha restaurant seen with Timber Wood Fire Bistro, which opened this January.
-After 7 years of contributing to the community Jared was awarded restaurateur of the year in Omaha in 2015, nominated for restaurateur of the year for the state of Nebraska for 2016.
+After 7 years of contributing to the community Jared was awarded restaurateur of the year in Omaha in 2015, nominated for restaurateur of the yearfor the state of Nebraska for 2016.
 Our restaurant group was excited to add PastaAmore this spring!

 Chef Aron Mackevicius